SBE Radio Operators Practice Exam 2026 - Free Radio Operator Practice Questions and Study Guide.

-What does "QRM" refer to in radio communication?
+What role does frequency play in radio communications?

 Next Question